-Located approximately five kilometres north of Mackay's central business district, the Andergrove UDA covers 22 hectares of land (refer to Map 1).

-The UDA is bounded by Bedford Road to the east, established residential dwellings to the north and south, and established residential dwellings and Broomdykes Drive Park to the West.
+Located approximately 5 kilometres north of Mackay's CBD, the Andergrove UDA covers 22 hectares of land (refer to Map 1).
+The UDA is bounded by Bedford Road to the east, established residential dwellings to the north and south, and established residential dwellings and Broomdykes Park to the West.
+The UDA includes the Mackay Regional Council's (MRC) Bedford Road works depot.

-The Andergrove UDA is an important infill site.
-It is in close proximity to open space and schools, is well serviced by local amenities and is bordered by existing residential areas.
+The Andergrove UDA is a greenfield site comprising Council owned land.
+The UDA is in close proximity to open space and schools, is well serviced by local amenities and is bordered by existing residential areas.